 If you’re a journalist inspired to follow stories about the inequality in our state, about the difficult life conditions facing too many Californians and about the attempts to solve these problems, then you may be the next reporter on our award-winning California Divide team.

 The California Divide is a statewide media collaboration featuring a team of reporters covering issues of inequality.
-This position is based in the Los Angeles area and reports to the CalMatters project editor at our offices in Sacramento.
+This position reports to the CalMatters project editor at our offices in Sacramento.

 California ranks among the worst states in America for poverty and inequality.
 Nearly 40% of the population is considered poor or near-poor.
 It’s a state of extremes.
 And it’s a diverse state, where challenges vary by geography and demography.
 It’s also a politically blue state where these issues are high on the policy agenda, but solutions are often costly and contentious.